Photon Chat Intro

 To get updates and messages, your application has to implement several methods that are used as callback.

 Connect() is passed the version, an arbitrary string, and the username, a unique name in best case.

-With Photon Chat you use channels to group users or topics.
-Anyone who subscribes to a channel gets all messages published within.
+With Photon Chat you use public channels to group users or topics.
+Anyone who subscribes to a public channel gets all messages published within.
 New channels are created upon first subscription.